-It’s all about “demystifying and empowering people to learn to cook vegetables” says James - and naturally he recommends his own recipe book, The Complete Vegetable Cookbook: A seasonal, zero-waste guide to cooking with vegetables as a handy place to start.
+It’s all about “demystifying and empowering people to learn to cook vegetables” says James, who provides some starting points in his recipe book, The Complete Vegetable Cookbook: A seasonal, zero-waste guide to cooking with vegetables.

 Three vegetarian show-stoppers James recommends to get your taste-buds tingling are: